GambitKZ/RssFeeder/README.md

 - [x] Add Unit Test
 - [x] Create DTO for Function/Infrastructure
 - [x] Get rid of Template's code
+- [x] Remove "Shared Kernel" as there is no need for such a small project
 - [ ] Work with Behaviors
 - [ ] Add support of different RSS themes (Mentoring/Info)
 - [ ] Add Table for keeping all available themes, and logic to work with them (List of themes)